 Rates & Tour info

 Choice of Standard or Superior accommodation.
 The rate of our package also depends on availability.
 For the Standard option our rate is from R6 100 per person, sharing.
 The rate for the Superior package will be quoted on request.
-During low season (May-September) the holiday may be available at a reduced rate.
-The Superior package will be 4 Star accommodation.
-The Standard package is 3 and 4 Star.
-During low season (May-September) the holiday may be available at a reduced rate.
+The Superior package will be 5 Star or superior 4 Star accommodation.
+The Standard package is 4 Star.
 A Minimum of 2 people per group per day

-Included3 nights accommodation in selected guesthouses including breakfastHotel to hotel luggage transfer along the trailDetailed Route directions.Information about the area
+Included3 nights accommodation in selected guesthouses including breakfastHotel to hotel luggage transfer along the trail, if applicableDetailed Route directions.Information about the area

 Not includedItems not listed above, egTransport to and from HermanusOther lunches, snacks, drinks with mealsBicycle rent